Alex McCalister

-Alex McCalister (born October 17, 1993) is an American football outside linebacker who is a free agent.
+Alex McCalister (born October 17, 1993) is an American professional football linebacker.
 He played college football as a defensive end at the University of Florida from 2012 to 2015.
-He was selected in the seventh round of the 2016 NFL Draft by the Philadelphia Eagles.
+He was selected in the seventh round of the 2016 NFL draft by the Philadelphia Eagles.

 College career

 It was reported that McCalister was dismissed from the Florida Gators football team prior to the 2016 Citrus Bowl against Michigan; however, McCallister in reality never was dismissed and instead was merely injured.
-He declared for the 2016 NFL Draft as an early entrant.
+He declared for the 2016 NFL draft as an early entrant.

 Professional career

 Philadelphia Eagles

-McCalister was drafted by the Philadelphia Eagles in the seventh round, 240th overall, of the 2016 NFL Draft.
+McCalister was selected by the Philadelphia Eagles in the seventh round, 240th overall, of the 2016 NFL draft.
 On August 28, 2016, the Eagles placed McCalister on injured reserve with a calf strain.

 On September 2, 2017, McCalister was waived by the Eagles.
 He was re-signed to the practice squad on October 10, 2017.
 He was released by the team on October 24, 2017.